chan2git/elastic-detection-lab/README.md

 You can download Sysmon from https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon.

 Additionally, Sysmon will require a configuration file to work.
 A premade configuration file can be downloaded from https://github.com/SwiftOnSecurity/sysmon-config.
-Please refer to this repo for additional details and guidance on setting up and configuring Sysmon on the Windows 11 VM.
+Please refer to this repository for additional details and guidance on setting up and configuring Sysmon on the Windows 11 VM.